MIMO Radio Antenna Technology White Paper

 Impedance

-As an electromagnetic wave travels through the different parts of the antenna system (radio, feed line, antenna, free space) it may encounter differences in impedance (E/H, V/I, etc.).
-At each interface, depending on the impedance match, some fraction of the wave’s energy will reflect back to the source,[18] forming a standing wave in the feed line.
-The ratio of maximum power to minimum power in the wave can be measured and is called the standing wave ratio (SWR).
-A SWR of 1:1 is ideal.
-A SWR of 1.5:1 is considered to be marginally acceptable in low power applications where power loss is more critical, although an SWR as high as 6:1 may still be usable with the right equipment.
-Minimizing impedance differences at each interface (impedance matching) will reduce SWR and maximize power transfer through each part of the antenna system.
+Electromagnetic waves passing through components of an antenna system (radio, feed line, antenna, and free space), it encounters varying impedances (e.g. E/H, V/I).
+At each interface, mismatched impedances cause some wave energy to reflect back to the source, creating a standing wave in the feed line.
+The standing wave ratio (SWR), which measures the ratio of maximum to minimum power in the wave, indicates the degree of mismatch.
+An SWR of 1:1 is optimal, while 1.5:1 is marginally acceptable for low-power applications where power loss is critical, and an SWR up to 6:1 may be usable with specialised equipment.
+Reducing impedance mismatches through impedance matching minimises SWR and maximises power transfer across the system.

-Complex impedance of an antenna is related to the electrical length of the antenna at the wavelength in use.
-The impedance of an antenna can be matched to the feed line and radio by adjusting the impedance of the feed line, using the feed line as an impedance transformer.
-More commonly, the impedance is adjusted at the load (see below) with an antenna tuner, a balun, a matching transformer, matching networks composed of inductors and capacitors, or matching sections such as the gamma match.
+An antenna’s complex impedance depends on its electrical length relative to the operating wavelength.
+To match the antenna’s impedance to the feed line and radio, the feed line’s impedance can be adjusted to act as an impedance transformer.
+More commonly, matching is achieved at the load using devices like an antenna tuner, balun, matching transformer, networks of inductors and capacitors, or matching sections such as a gamma match.

 Antenna Polarisation